Podcast | Next Generation Defence Technologies | EDTAS Human Biotech

 Dale Quinn again.

-Quinn 2 What we do is we take it from here and we start to think about how some of the technologies and the concepts that everyone’s coming up with here can start to apply in the defence and national security space such as develop some concepts of use and then from that work out where some of the future research directions might be.
+Dale Quinn: What we do is we take it from here and we start to think about how some of the technologies and the concepts that everyone’s coming up with here can start to apply in the defence and national security space such as develop some concepts of use and then from that work out where some of the future research directions might be.